 Post Summary: A reflection of staying at Tye Haus during the Christmas season

 This past Thanksgiving weekend was a whirlwind of family, adventure, and of course – tons of pie.
-We took family photos, opted outside for a sunrise waterfall adventure, and even trekked up the mountain to visit a secret hot springs.
-All in one week!
+We took family photos, opted outside for a trip to Palouse Falls and hiked to Scenic hot springs!

 A few days after Thanksgiving, we were hosted by Tom and Sarah from Tye Haus to enjoy this adorable A-frame for a little holiday de-stressing.
 It had just been given a christmas makeover – changing its signature lights to colorful holiday ones.
 It felt like we were staying in a real-life gingerbread house!

-In this post, we’re going to share with you some pictures from our stay (exterior and interior!).
+In this post, we’re going to share with you some pictures from our stay (exterior and interior!) from November 2017.
 If you’d like to book Tye Haus for your own visit, they are on Airbnb!
-Click here for their listing, and if it’s your first time booking through the site, click here to get $40 off your first night. 🙂
+Click here for their listing.

 Tye Haus During The Holidays